Pine Mountain Lake, California: 2020 census

 The census reported that 99.7% of the population lived in households, 0.3% lived in non-institutionalized group quarters, and no one was institutionalized.

-There were 1,292 households, out of which 13.4% included children under the age of 18, 51.7% were married-couple households, 6.1% were cohabiting couple households, 21.7% had a female householder with no partner present, and 20.5% had a male householder with no partner present.
-31.7% of households were one person, and 18.7% were one person aged 65 or older.
-The average household size was 2.03.
-There were 805 families (62.3% of all households).
+There were 1,292 households, of which 13.4% included children under the age of 18, 51.7% were married-couple households, 6.1% were cohabiting couple households, 21.7% had a female householder with no spouse or partner present, and 20.5% had a male householder with no spouse or partner present.
+About 31.7% of households were one person, and 18.7% were one person aged 65 or older.
+The average household size was 2.03, and there were 805 families (62.3% of all households).

-The age distribution was 9.7% under the age of 18, 3.8% aged 18 to 24, 14.5% aged 25 to 44, 25.3% aged 45 to 64, and 46.8% who were 65 years of age or older.
-The median age was 63.2 years.
-For every 100 females, there were 106.3 males.

-There were 3,055 housing units at an average density of 161.1 /mi2, of which 1,292 (42.3%) were occupied.
-Of these, 83.2% were owner-occupied, and 16.8% were occupied by renters.
+There were 3,055 housing units at an average density of 161.1 /mi2.
+Of all housing units, 42.3% were occupied and 57.7% were vacant; among occupied units, 83.2% were owner-occupied and 16.8% were occupied by renters.
+The homeowner vacancy rate was 1.9% and the rental vacancy rate was 5.5%.

+0.0% of residents lived in urban areas, while 100.0% lived in rural areas.

 Pine Mountain Lake, as well as the greater Groveland area, sits within Census Block 06109004200, which includes large portions of both southern Tuolumne County, as well as northern portions of Mariposa County.

+2010 census

+Pine Mountain Lake first appeared as a census-designated place in the 2010 United States census formed from part of the deleted Groveland-Big Oak Flat CDP and additional area.